alkissack/Dump1090-OpenLayers-html/README.md

 Originaly amended for my own purposes, but having had several requests to share these changes I have decided to place them in this forum.

+The following options are available via config.js settings:
+1.

 # Webserver (html sub-directory) changes by Allan Kissack

 Originaly from: